soz-live/soz-live.github.io/coders/intro.md

 ### Object Protocol

 The use of a Meta Environment enables **SOZ**'s object protocol and the ability for **SOZ** to run OOP code inside of Lisp.
-The additional calls to register Classes, Categories, Methods, Functions, Interfaces etc. in the Meta Environemnt has a flow on effect as it enables the GUI and LIVE to function as well.
+The additional calls to register Classes, Categories, Methods, Functions, Interfaces etc. in the Meta Environment has a flow on effect as it enables the GUI and LIVE to function as well.

 ### GUI